SeHamdyMostafa/FCI_Menofia/README.md

        - Navigate to the Insert Page.

-       -Enter student details including name, national ID, GPA, section, level, and department.
+       - Enter student details including name, national ID, GPA, section, level, and department.

-       -Save the data to move to the Student Courses page.
+       - Save the data to move to the Student Courses page.

      3- Assign Courses: